jcbliss/PlateQuest/README.txt

 - **Open Trip** — Paste shared JSON to load states
 - **Share Game** — Sends or downloads this HTML game to others

-## Hosting & Sharing

-To use this online:
-1. Upload `index.html` and `platequest-final-logo.jpeg` to GitHub.
-2. Enable GitHub Pages on the repository.
-3. Share your link!

 Created by **JcWolF76**